irened123/BiteReview-API/README.md

 ## Introduction

-**BiteReview-API** is a RESTful service designed to facilitate user interactions with restaurant reviews.
+The **BiteReview API** is a RESTful service designed to facilitate user interactions with restaurant reviews.
 It allows users to create profiles, add restaurants, submit dining reviews, and manage user information.
 The API supports functionalities such as retrieving pending reviews, approving or rejecting reviews, and searching for restaurants based on zip code and allergy scores.

 ## Features